catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 Using anti-affinity groups
 ==========================
-There is an options to use elasticluster with server group anti-affinity gorups to ensure best load distribution in Opentack cluster.
+There is an options to use elasticluster with server group anti-affinity groups to ensure best load distribution in Opentack cluster.
 To use feature clone elasticluster from from the different repository (until feature gets merged upstream).